ashiaagarwal5/Branch/README.md

-# DAN - Strava for Studying
+# Branch - Strava for Studying

 **Track, gamify, and share your focus.**

 ## Overview

-DAN is a gamified productivity tracker that measures and improves how people study — combining Strava's social model with AI insights and a browser extension for passive tracking.
+Branch is a gamified productivity tracker that measures and improves how people work.

 ## Team